SQL Versus NoSQL: What’s the Difference?

 Drawbacks of NoSQL Databases

-NoSQL databases such as MongoDB and CouchDB rose to prominence in the 2000s, alongside cloud technology and the rise of big data generated by mobile devices and IoT.
+In the 2000s, NoSQL databases such as MongoDB and CouchDB gained prominence with the rise of cloud technology and the surge in mobile and IoT-generated big data.
 While they offered some advantages to the available technology at the time, we now have more options due to advances in technology, and NoSQL databases have several drawbacks, including:

 Problems associated with distributed systems: Because NoSQL makes use of distributed systems, these databases can encounter problems associated with distributed systems.
 It’s best to have an expert on hand to address these issues as they arise.